infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Perceivable guidelines for iOS.md

 #### 🚫 Failures

 Sometimes it is not a good idea to give accessibility labels to all screen elements.
-Some elements may only be defined as decorative elements that do not affect the screen functionality (e.g., small elements like images used for screen decoration).
+Some elements may only be defined as decorative elements that do not affect the screen functionality (e.g. small elements like images used for screen decoration).
 In that case, labeling elements like that may confuse the user.

 #### Additional notes